Music success doesn’t come easy, but the truth is we often get in our own way – don’t fall prey to these music career killers!

 But a little bit of focus on one really cool project can work like magic – all you need to do is remember why it’s important and why you decided to start learning music marketing in the first place.
 For me, it’s being able to work for myself and staying out of the rat race.
 I find that idea always allows me to refocus on what’s important.

-Music Career Killers: #12 Boring your fans and playing it safe
+Music Career Killer #4: Boring your fans and playing it safe

 I can’t tell you how many times I have seen this happen.
 You go to a show and see a band rocking out some amazing tunes, but each time you see them, they just continue to play the same old set over and over again.
 The bottom line is that one set of good songs does not make a music career.
 Make sure you write something new everyday, and the gems will come by default.
 You’ll be showing people considering an investment into your music (a fan, a record company) that you are making a commitment to being consistently productive now and in the future.

-Music Career Killers: #13 Playing every crap gig you get offered
+Music Career Killer #5: Playing every crap gig you get offered

-When you first start out you might as well play every show that comes along because this is valuable experience, and can even save you some money on the practice room.
+When you first start out, you might as well play every show that comes along because this is valuable experience.
 This becomes a music career killer, though, when you continue to play every bad show that comes along in the hopes that it might just convert one new fan.
 Playing to empty rooms with no pay not only sucks, but it’s also like a cancer to your career because it will destroy your enthusiasm.
-Next time you get offered a bad show, turn it down and spend the evening connecting working toward getting a killer show.
-One really good gig is worth a hundred empty venues.
+Next time you get offered a bad show, turn it down and spend the evening working toward getting a killer show.
+One really good gig is worth 50 empty venues.

-Music Career Killers: #20 Getting jealous of other musicians
+Music Career Killers #6: Getting jealous of other musicians

 Nobody feels great about getting jealous, but it’s natural right?
 You work your tail off for months to try and get hits to your site, and then you see another musician getting featured in the press and you know that in one day they are going to get more hits than you got in the last three months.
 I’m sure you may have felt something like this at some point.